 Since 2008, Pascale Berthelot is the artistic director of the collection Cuicatl, dedicated to new musics, for La Buissonne label (world distribution by ECM – France distribution by PIAS).

 Following her researches in musical creation, she was invited in 2018 to expose her work during the first edition of the “Rencontres internationales de la création musicale de l’Abbaye de Sylvanès” (France).

-Since 2004, she was invited by Beat Richner to support the Kantha Bopha Foundation.
+Since 2004, she was invited by the Swiss doctor and cellist Beat Richner to support the Kantha Bopha Foundation.
 She is the only musician who ever performed and recorded with legendary ‘Beatocello’.
 The album “Beatocello in e-moll” (Sony) went to the benefit pediatric hospitals in Phnom Penh and Siem Reap, Cambodia.